-Hierarchical Database Model | Definition, Example, History, Advantages and Disadvantages
+Hierarchical Database Model | History, Examples and Comparison

-What is a Hierarchical Database?
+What is a Hierarchical Database Model?

 Data is stored in a set of records connected by a parent-child connection in a hierarchical database, which arranges data in a tree-like structure.
-The structure is comparable to a family tree or organizational chart where each parent record may have several child records, but each child record only has one parent.
+The structure is comparable to a family tree or organizational chart, where each parent record may have several child records, but each child record only has one parent.

-Hierarchical Database Example
+Hierarchical Model of Database

 Data can be arranged in a tree-like structure using a hierarchical database model, in which each item of data is connected in a “parent-child” connection.
 In this model: